MrFlip148/flashmsg/README.md

 ========

 Flash Messages for Anax-MVC
+For use within Anax-MVC

 To use:
+Copy "src/FlashMSG" directory to Anax-MVC/src
-Copy the src directory and css directory to respective directories (src and css)
+Copy "css/flashmsg.css" directory to Anax-MVC/webroot/css

-For testing:
-complete "To use" steps and copy test.php from test directory to your webroot
+copy "test.php" from test/ to Anax-MCV/webroot to test the code